rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 template<class T>
 requires() { T(0); };
 ```
+That allows constructing a proper identity value of the class type for each predefined operation.

 Kokkos lets users define the identity value for custom reduction result types, by giving the reducer class an
 `init(value_type& value)` member function that sets `value` to the identity (see the [section on custom reducers